Overview

 Choose a strong passphrase.
 Blowfish uses the passphrase bytes directly as the key with no stretching, so short passphrases are easy to brute-force.
 Use at least 12 characters of high-entropy text.
 HexDroid warns you if the passphrase is shorter than 8.

-Install the hexdroid_agm.py plugin (requires the Python cryptography package).
-It adds /AGM-GEN, /AGM-SET, /AGM-INFO and decrypts/encrypts +AGM messages transparently.
+Install the hexdroid_agm.py plugin (needs the Python cryptography package).
+Adds /AGM-GEN, /AGM-SET, /AGM-INFO and en/decrypts +AGM transparently.

-Generate on one side, /AGM-SET <target> <base64> on the other, verify safety numbers match.
+Generate on one side, /AGM-SET <target> <base64> on the other, verify the safety numbers match.

-HexChat ships with the fishlim plugin for FiSH.
+HexChat ships fishlim for FiSH.
 Set the same passphrase on both sides: /setkey in HexChat, Blowfish passphrase in HexDroid.

 HexDroid reads both the ECB and CBC FiSH wire formats and sends CBC.

-The plugin and the full +AGM wire-format specification are published in the HexDroid repository, so any client author can add +AGM support.
+Both client scripts and the full wire-format specifications +AGM and +AGE are published in the HexDroid repository, so any client author can interoperate.

 Safety numbers